adisharma30/Oxford-Dictionary/README.md

 This is a simple program where I have used the json module(To import json file) and  the get_close_matches function(To find the closest match) of the difflib module.
 The word user is searched in the json file which I am importing in the program and returns the exact meaning of the word searched.

+I have uploaded the json file through file upload,feel free to use it.

 Code-
 ```python